 The Expanded Universe focuses on several of the enemies.
 The samurai crossed the multiverse to get at Baby Doll (at one point winding up in Gulf War II-era Iraq) and the Imperial Germany zombies are made from steam and machinery.

 Babydoll and Sweet Pea are able to sneak past the guard at the front door because he's wearing earphones — white iPod earphones.

 An Aesop: Has a variety of messages littered through out the movie.

-The most important one being "You are your own hero" inferred by the opening and closing lines: "Everyone has a angel, a guardian to watch over us, we can't know what form they'll take...
+Most notably, "You are your own hero" inferred by the opening and closing lines: "Everyone has a angel, a guardian to watch over us, we can't know what form they'll take...
 It's you, you have all the weapons you need.
 Now fight."